 He said, "There was all this exaggeration of information, and a whole theory was built on it, which never had a basis but captured the popular imagination.
 Actually, the individual who brought that information to the L.A.P.D. recanted and said, 'I made it all up.
 It was all bulls--t.'"

 Poole died of a heart attack in 2015.
-Randall Sullivan's 2002 book LAbyrinth details the various roadblocks Poole came up against within the LAPD during his investigation.
-City of Lies, the movie starring Johnny Depp as Poole and Forest Whitaker as a journalist following the case, was slated for a Sept.
-7 release but Global Road Entertainment pulled it from the schedule.
+Randall Sullivan's 2002 book LAbyrinth details the various alleged roadblocks Poole came up against within the LAPD during his investigation.
+City of Lies, the movie based on the book starring Johnny Depp as Poole and Forest Whitaker as a journalist following the case, was slated for a Sept.
+7, 2018, theatrical release but Global Road Entertainment pulled it from the schedule.
 (It's now streaming on demand through Starz.)

-"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Josh Duhamel told E!
-News earlier this year.
+"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Duhamel told E!
+News.
 "My character [Greg Kading] started to go down that same path, and really truly wanted to bring justice to Christopher Wallace's mother.
 He was hired to find out what happened.